netzo/fresh-netzo/www/src/netzo/why-use-netzo.md

 # Why use Netzo?

-Netzo empowers startups, SMBs, and enterprises with with a way to develop custom internal tools and automate workflows 10x faster, than with traditional methods.
+Netzo empowers startups, SMBs, and enterprises with with a way to develop custom business software and automate workflows 10x faster, than with traditional methods.
 This allows teams to scale operations, improve efficiency, maintain agility and grow competitive edge.

 <div style="text-align:-webkit-center; padding: 20pt">